numfocus/gsod/2019/Matplotlib_ideas_list.md

 * animation [14]
 * how to customize the plots created by libraries like Pandas and Seaborn [15]

 The expectation is some of these topics could possibly be combined into one cheatsheet and some sheets may overlap - deep dive versus surface - and we hope the technical writer will help prevent us from making overwhelming reference sheets.
-We also hope the technical writer will help identify other topics that may make for good cheetsheets.
+We also hope the technical writer will help identify other topics that may make for good cheat sheets.

 __Related material__:
 * [1] https://matplotlib.org/gallery/index.html